PizzaBox/imageOnSave/README.md

 2. Set "Photoshop event" to "Save Document"
 3. Set the script to "imageOnSave-v\[version\]"
 4. Click the add button to add the script to the active list
-5. Click Done.
+5. **Important** Click Done.
 Boom, you're done.
 The script is ready to be used.

 ## Using the script
 To enable imageOnSave, create a empty layer called (capitalization doesn't matter):